Assisted Living Registry

-The Assisted Living Registry is part of the Quality Assurance Branch of the Health Services Policy and Quality Assurance Division.
-The mandate of the assisted living registrar under the Community Care and Assisted Living Act is to protect the health and safety of assisted living residents.
-The registrar administers the assisted living provisions of the Act, which require assisted living operators to register their residences and meet provincial health and safety standards.
+The Assisted Living Registry is part of the Ministry of Health Seniors Service Branch.
+The mandate of the assisted living registrar under the Act is to protect the health and safety of assisted living residents.

-- administers the registration of all assisted living residences in British Columbia, whether they are publicly subsidized or private-pay.
+- administers the registration of assisted living residence;

-- has authority to inspect residences if there is a concern about the health or safety of a resident.
+- inspects residences if there is a health and safety concern.

 - register residences that meet the definition of an assisted living residence in the Act;

 - enter and inspect any premises related to the operation of an assisted living residence where the registrar has reason to believe that the health or safety of a resident is at risk or an unregistered assisted living residence is being operated;

 - inspect and make a copy of or extract from any book or record at the premises, or make a record of anything observed during an inspection;

 - apply conditions to registrations, vary conditions, and suspend or cancel registrations; and